 Luxury Resale Trends Reflected in The RealReal’s ‘2010s Retrospective’

-Recently, Brisbane, Calif.–headquartered luxury resellerThe RealReal encouraged fashion enthusiasts to look back on secondhand trends from the last 10 years.
+Recently, San Francisco–headquartered luxury resellerThe RealReal encouraged fashion enthusiasts to look back on secondhand trends from the last 10 years.
 Compiled from sales data and client-survey responses sourced since the company’s founding in 2011, the “2010s Retrospective” report provides insight regarding the power of resale on trends.

 According to the report, the top-10 brands and their most popular pieces that generated the highest resale value were Supreme, the Box Logo hoodie; Goyard, the St. Louis tote; Van Cleef & Arpels, the Alhambra bracelet; Hermès, the Birkin bag; Louis Vuitton, the Neverfull bag; Rolex, the GMT-Master; Tiffany & Co., the Bone cuff; Patek Phillippe, the Aquanaut Travel Time; Cartier, the Juste un Clou bracelet; and Moncler, the Moka puffer coat.
 While these brands performed well over the last decade,Gucci, Fendi and Dior secured the top positions as those that experienced the fastest increase in their resale values.